Freemasonry isn’t a worldwide organization.

 There are many places where Freemasonry is banned due to its concept and clash with different aspects of religions.

-Even some governments in the world see Freemasonry as a direct threat, and it is particularly because of its secret nature and international connections.
+Some governments in the world see Freemasonry as a direct threat, and it is particularly because of its secret nature and international connections.

 Even the most famous religions like Christianity and Islam are against this society.